jeancochrane/recurse/nn-dl/ch3/exercises.md

 I was able to make the expression equal to 0 by taking the partial derivative of the cost function with respect to `a` and then setting `a = y`.
 I'm not sure if this is right though...?
 Would appreciate a second look!

+## 4. Monotonicity of softmax

+### Question

+ Show that `∂aLj/∂zLk` is positive if `j=k` and negative if `j≠k`.
+As a consequence, increasing `zLj` is guaranteed to increase the corresponding output activation, `aLj`, and will decrease all the other output activations.
+We already saw this empirically with the sliders, but this is a rigorous proof.

+### Answer

+I'm having trouble with this one!
+Stuck on the differentiation.

+## 5. Non-locality of softmax

+### Question

+A nice thing about sigmoid layers is that the output `aLj` is a function of the corresponding weighted input, `aLj = σ(zLj)`.
+Explain why this is not the case for a softmax layer: any particular output activation `aLj` depends on all the weighted inputs.

+### Answer

+The key here is the denominator of the softmax function, which sums over _all_ weighted inputs in the layer.

+## 6.

+### Question

+As discussed above, one way of expanding the MNIST training data is to use small rotations of training images.
+What's a problem that might occur if we allow arbitrarily large rotations of training images?

+### Answer

+If we allow arbitrarily large rotations of training images, the digits may not be accurate to their labels anymore! (e.g. "9" rotated 180 degrees should be classified as "6")

+## 7.

+### Question

+Verify that the standard deviation of `z=∑jwjxj+b` in the paragraph above is `sqrt(3/2)`.
+It may help to know that: (a) the variance of a sum of independent random variables is the sum of the variances of the individual random variables;
+and (b) the variance is the square of the standard deviation.

+### Answer

+See paper derivation.
+(You also need to know that the variance of a random variable `Y` scaled by a constant `c` is `c**2 * var(Y)`.)

+Shouldn't this be `3/2 * 1000`...?